crossair317/crossair317/README.md

 - 💞️ I’m looking to collaborate on nothing because i cant code im just learning
 - 📫 How to reach me: email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i dont like lua
+- ⚡ Fun fact: i dont like lua :O

 <!---
 crossair317/crossair317 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.